jteng2/CSE-403-RecipeCart/reports/wk4_report.md

 ### This week's goals

-- Back-end (Devi, Charles, Jason):
+- Back-end (Devi, Charles, Jason): Design/setup database in Mongo and allow users to be able to login using an email/username and password.
 - Front-end (Caleb, Ricky): This week our goal is to complete the architecture and design milestone which is due on 1/31.
-- UI design (Devi, Charles, Jason):
+- UI design (Devi, Charles, Jason): Design the recipe page

 # Individual Contributions